anushanarala20/data-translator/README.md

     ```
   $ git clone https://github.com/anushanarala20/data-translator.git
   $ cd data-translator
-* Import the project into intelliJ or eclipse or any java based IDE.
+* Import the project into intelliJ or eclipse or any java based IDE as a gradle project.
 * run the `DataTranslatorExample.java`.
 * Final out put will be written and stored in `transnslatedData.txt`.